20 Sources for Travel Writing Press Trips and Conferences 2019

 9. Visit Europe Media Exchange ( VEMEX)

 Presented by the European Travel Commission, the Visit Europe Media Exchange (VEMEX) is a one day forum in late October for industry professionals and invited travel media.
-Held in two locations in North America, it’s a whirlwind series of one-on-one appointments much like speed dating.
+Formerly held in three locations in North America, it’s a whirlwind series of one-on-one appointments much like speed dating.

 10. GoMedia Canada Marketplace

 Sponsored by the Canadian Tourism Commission, this is where Canada’s provinces, territories and industry suppliers strut their stuff in a selection of first rate pre/post conference press trip opportunities.
 In 2018 GoMedia Canada was be held in Calgary, Alberta and will be in Ottawa in 2019.

 Prospective attendees must register at the beginning of each year to be considered.
 There is no fee to attend and airfare/transportation is usually provided for qualified and invited attendees.